apache/comdev-site/source/newcommitter.md

     Of course, you can decline and instead remain as a contributor, participating as you do now.

-    A. This personal invitation is a chance for you to accept or decline in private.
+    This personal invitation is a chance for you to accept or decline in private.
     If you decline, please let us know in reply to the private@[PROJECT].apache.org address only.

-    If you accept, you will need an Apache account with privileges.
+    A. If you accept, you will need an Apache account (id) with privileges.
 Please follow these instructions.

-    If you already have an Apache account, let us know your id and we will grant you privileges on the project repositories.
+        1. If you already have an Apache account, let us know your id and we will grant you privileges on the project repositories.

-    If you have previously sent an iCLA, let us know the email address and public name used on the iCLA and your preferred Apache id, and we will request your account.
-If the email address on the iCLA is not valid, continue to step B below and also let us know your preferred Apache id.
+        2. If you have previously sent an iCLA, let us know the email address and public name used on the iCLA and your preferred Apache id, and we will request your account.

+        3. If the email address on the previously submitted iCLA is no longer valid, let us know the email address and public name used on the new iCLA, and your preferred Apache id.
+Continue to step B below and file your new iCLA.

     Look to see if your preferred ID is already taken at https://people.apache.org/committer-index.html